inside the problem

-- “Boxer” engine configuration: Subaru uses boxer, or flat horizontally opposed engines exclusively in their vehicles.
-In a flat engine, the cylinders are parallel to the ground instead of angled up in an inline or “v” configuration.
+- Boxer engine configuration: Subaru uses boxer or flat horizontally opposed engines exclusively in their vehicles.
+In a flat engine, the cylinders are parallel to the ground instead of angled up in an inline or V configuration.
 This means that oil remains in contact with the head gaskets instead of draining back to the oil pan when the engine is shut off.
 Over time, oil can cause an inferior head gasket to deteriorate.

-- Electrolysis: Many later-model Subarus experiencing external coolant leaks also have corrosion present on the battery and/or in the ground cable for the battery.
+- Electrolysis: Many later-model Subarus experiencing external coolant leaks also have corrosion present on the battery and/or on the ground cable for the battery.
 While it sounds strange, the extra resistance causes electrolysis in the cooling system, causing the coolant to become corrosive.

-The sealing beads act as springs to maintain sealing strength through heat cycling and under extreme conditions.
-The coating negates the possibility for excessive scrubbing as the castings expand and contract.
-The coating also compensates for surface finishes as rough as 60 Ra, instead of the 30 Ra or less, often required by OE MLS head gaskets.
+The sealing beads function like springs and maintain sealing stress through heat cycling under extreme conditions.
+The exclusive coating negates the possibility for excessive scrubbing as the castings expand and contract.
+The coating also compensates for surface finishes as rough as 80 Ra, instead of the 30 Ra or less often required by OE MLS head gaskets.

-On demanding applications like the Subaru 2.5L engine, Fel-Pro° incorporates LaserWeld™, a laser-welded stopper layer is added to further improve sealing.
-This technology was originally developed for use in stock car racing and has been proven to hold up to the most extreme conditions.
+On demanding applications like the Subaru 2.5L engine, Fel-Pro incorporates LaserWeld, a laser-welded stopper layer that improves sealing, originally developed for use in stock car racing and proven to hold up to the most extreme conditions.
 The LaserWeld stopper layer precisely controls and limits the compression of the multiple layers within an MLS head gasket to ensure proper sealing stress.